 MUS 499C.
 Senior Recital.
 1 hour.
-On demand.
+Offered on sufficient demand.

-A performance-based or lecture recital reflecting the studies of the student through a minimum of seven semesters of private instruction.
+A performance-based or lecture recital reflecting the studies of the student through a minimm of seven semesters of private instruction.
 The senior recital will be a minimum of forty-five minutes in length.
 The recital is approved only after a successful audition before music faculty.

 THE 299A/399A.
 New York Theatre Survey.
 3 hours.
-On demand.
+Offered on sufficient demand.